 Just how bad are we at treating age-related diseases?

-Whether you believe in preventing damage (the core aim of the aging field - though that's not the focus of this post) or treating damage as it arises, our current best efforts in both treatment and mechanism selection haven’t yielded promising results.
+Whether you believe in preventing damage (the core aim of the aging field, though that's not the focus of this post) or treating damage as it arises, our current best efforts in both treatment and mechanism selection haven't yielded promising results.
 None of the approved drugs for age-related diseases reverse any damage.
-They don't even halt disease progression.
-The primary endpoints mainly assess whether the treatment causes a slightly slower rate of decline than would occur otherwise.
-In some cases, approved drugs show no objective functional benefit at all.
-So how did we get here?

-Geographic atrophy (GA)
+Geographic Atrophy (GA)

-GA is a gradual loss of central vision due to the breakdown of the retinal cells responsible for detailed sight – retinal pigment epithelium and photoreceptors.
+GA is a gradual loss of central vision due to the breakdown of the retinal cells responsible for detailed sight, retinal pigment epithelium, and photoreceptors.

 TLDR: